-Dining Room Makeover – Homework Station
+Dining Room Makeover – Homework/School Work Station

 Operation Dining Room Converted to Homework Station

-Supplies for a Homework Station:
+Supplies for a School/Homework Station

 (I’ve included affiliate links for your convenience.
 I earn a small percentage from a purchase using these links.
 There is no additional cost to you.
 You can read more about affiliate links here.)